oracle/graal/sulong/docs/contributor/TESTS.md

 | type        | -                               | Test floating point arithmetic          |

 The test cases consist of LLVM IR, C, C++, and Fortran files.
-While Sulong's Truffle LLVM IR interpreter can directly execute the LLVM IR files it uses Clang and/or GCC to compile the other source files to LLVM IR before executing them.
+While Sulong's Truffle LLVM IR runtime can directly execute the LLVM IR files it uses Clang and/or GCC to compile the other source files to LLVM IR before executing them.